launchdarkly/dotnet-server-sdk-redis/README.md

 2. Import the package (note that the namespace is different from the package name):

-        using LaunchDarkly.Client.Integrations;
+        using LaunchDarkly.Sdk.Server.Integrations;

-3. When configuring your `LDClient`, add the Redis data store as a `PersistentDataStore`.
+3. When configuring your `LdClient`, add the Redis data store as a `PersistentDataStore`.
 You may specify any custom Redis options using the methods of `RedisDataStoreBuilder`.
 For instance, to customize the Redis URI:

 ```csharp
         var ldConfig = Configuration.Default("YOUR_SDK_KEY")